nvrrdt/onzecurrency/papers/tackling_the_scaling_problem.md

 time_synchronization, ha time is time he, block_creation_delay of 64 seconds, every shard fires every 64 / 128 second, they must wait for previous hash (congestion possible? but 0.5 seconds is a cautious number)

 headless prevention algorithm

+Make blockchain size smaller by distributing the transactions into shards, h_txs that leads to a certain shard (first characters of h_txs) should save the transactions, other users should save a hash
 ****

 ### Conclusion